James “J.D.” Derderian

 Caroline Jones Hubbell

 Ms. Hubbell spent 20 years working in advertising both in Washington, D.C. and New York, N.Y.
 She served on the board of The Paper Bag Players and as a member of the Vestry at Grace Church New York City.
 Currently, Caroline works as an Admissions Associate at The Ethical Culture Fieldston School.
-She lives in Bronxville, NY.
+She lives in Bronxville, NY and is a graduate of Emory University.

 Amit K. Sachdev